ezrec/AROS-mirror/contrib/gfx/libs/mesa/AROS_readme.txt

 Client calls glA() functions.
 This is a stub in linklib.
 The glA() function calls Mesa_glA() functions.
 This is a shared function in mesa.library which now receives opener Mesa libbase.
+The Mesa_glA() function saves current EBX value
 The Mesa_glA() function puts received Mesa libbase into EBX The Mesa_glA() function calls mglA() function.
+The Mesa_glA() function restores the previous EBX value

+Note: this is temporary solution until ABI V1 is available.
+Once this happens, ABI V1 mechanisms should be used for handling the global context

 3. AROSMesaGetProcAddress